 Honestly, I don’t know the answer.
 But I’ll try to analyse the information I have and hope that it takes us to the closest possible answer.

-Let’s start from how we got into a lock down.
+Let’s start with how we got into a lockdown.

 But nearly four months on, the Chinese government’s approach appears vindicated, with cases slowing significantly and life returning to normal.

 So when Covid-19 started spreading from China to the rest of the world, China’s strategy of mass lockdowns came in handy.
 Italy, India, the UK, Nigeria, South Africa and many more countries are currently under some kind of restriction, hoping to achieve the same result China accomplished.